dprenevost/World_Weather_Analysis/README.md

   * display city and hotel locations in 'popup' bubbles for ease of reading

-### Utilizing API keys and creating maps with detailed information using python was daunting at first, then once I realized this was just another data source with slightly different rules to apply it was not quite as intimidating.
+#### Utilizing API keys and creating maps with detailed information using python was daunting at first, then once I realized this was just another data source with slightly different rules to apply it was not quite as intimidating.
 Once I was able to gather and manage the data, it began to make more sense.

-*Dan Prenevost
+*Dan Prenevost*
-*Humble student.
+*Humble student*